anvstin/ING2-Projet-SPARK/README.md

 * Very ill-suited solution to this type of situation
 * Difficult to scale
 * Slow to write large volumes of small data

+## Question 4

+Here is some technical information that could improve peaceland drones’ efficiency:

+- If an alert is sent, it potentially misses the action performed by the citizen that made him lose his score, which will then allow to try to prevent rather than cure.

+- The date and time of the report are missing which can be useful for analyzing data and making report.